 In addition, due to the variety of colors of the mineral and its prevalence in the earth’s crust, quartz countertops can be engineered in a wide array of finishes to capture the ideal ambiance that the homeowner desires.

 When designing an outdoor kitchen, think of the hardscaping as the walls and floors of the space.
-While there will not be walls that span from the ceiling to floor, you will definitely need some kind of skirting to close in the space and protect your appliances.
+While there will not be walls that span from the ceiling to the floor, you will definitely need some kind of skirting to close in the space and protect your appliances.

 Stone veneer is the preferred choice for outdoor kitchens.
 Not only does its natural appearance go well in an exterior environment, but its durability is a true calling card to help prevent unsightly blemishes.